 An online resource for college students with information about protecting your emotional health and what to do if you or friends are struggling with mental health.

 Learn the difference between the normal grief reaction and complicated grief, including information about symptoms, risk factors, and treatment.
-From the Harvard Medical School Family Health Guide.
+From the Harvard Mental Health Letter by Harvard Medical School.

 The death of a loved one is a natural and inevitable life experience.
 Those who must cope with the loss, experience various grief reactions.
 Typically, people discuss their grief reaction with someone they know or do not discuss it at all.
 Current technology now enables people to cope with grief through participation in online support.

 Article for young people on how to cope with grief and loss.
 Includes tips for dealing with the pain and taking care of yourself during the grieving process.
 (Nemours Foundation)

 Understanding your emotions, as well as suicide in general, may ease your grieving after suicide.
 From the Buddha Dharma Education Association.

 Explanation of the main phases of grieving process, with tips for helping someone who is grieving, from the University of Illinois Counseling Center.

 Online support community for people dealing with grief, death, and major loss, with over fifty monitored support groups for children, youth, and adults.

 Guide to coping with grief and loss from the University of Texas Counseling and Mental Health Center.

 The warning signs and symptoms that suggest grief has progressed to major depression or complicated grief, from the American Cancer Society.